drashland/drash/cors/README.md

 ## Configuration

-You can use `Cors` without passing in any options.
-If you do not pass in any options, then `Cors` will set its own default settings.
-Also, you should note that not passing in any options will enable CORS for all requests from any origin.
+You can use `Cors` without passing in any configs.
+If you do not pass in any configs, then `Cors` will use its default configs.
+Also, you should note that not passing in any configs will enable CORS for all requests from any origin.

 ### `allowedHeaders`